 Azure Database Monitoring with Serverless360

-Serverless360 is One platform to manage and monitor Azure Serverless components related to enterprise integration.
-In a real-time scenario, the integrated cloud application typically involves at least 3 or 4 different Azure Services.
-Serverless360 is one tool that you can depend on to manage and monitor all your distributed Azure Serverless components.
+Serverless360 is a unified platform for managing and monitoring Azure Serverless integration components.
+The integrated cloud application in a real-time scenario typically involves at least three or four different Azure services.
+You can rely on Serverless360 to manage and monitor all your distributed Azure Serverless components.

-Serverless360 supports Database services like SQL Database, Cosmos DB, Virtual Machines and Redis Cache.
-You can manage and monitor your Azure Database services under one roof.
+Serverless360 also supports Azure database services like SQL DB, Cosmos DB, Virtual Machines and Redis Cache.
+You can manage and monitor your Azure DB services under one roof.

 Here are the management and monitoring capabilities available in Serverless360: